 “But I was so exhausted after hitting him all those times and throwing so many punches in the first couple of rounds – I hit him so hard in the first round.
 After that, I was so tired, it didn’t really take all that much [from Hagler] to put me down.”

 Hearns, whose legs began to appear rubbery in the second-round, wasn’t the only man in the ring who was feeling the pace.
 Referee Richard Steele recalls, all these years later, how “spent” he was at the conclusion of this short yet incredible fight.

-“I was shocked at the ferocity of that fight and the pace they set,” the retired ref said in February of this year.
+“I was shocked at the ferocity of that fight and the pace they set,” the retired ref said previously.